 Words of War

 The book is full of vocabulary that describes military operations, soldiers, and weaponry.
-As they read, encourage students to add to the list of words on Resource #1: Vocabulary Cards on p.
-8. Pass out the list of words that are organized into four categories: Soldiers, Military Operations, Weaponry, and War Verbs.
+As they read, encourage students to add to the list of words on the World War II Heroes Vocabulary Cards printable.
+Pass out the list of words that are organized into four categories: Soldiers, Military Operations, Weaponry, and War Verbs.
 Encourage students to use context clues and check definitions as they read.
-Use Resource #1: Vocabulary Cards and distribute copies to students.
+Use the World War II Heroes Vocabulary Cards printable and distribute copies to students.

 Words to Know